 • Addiction and Dependence: The rapid development of tolerance and dependence makes users more susceptible to addiction.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately 15% of individuals who try cocaine will become addicted at some point in their lives.

 Depending on the severity of the addiction, inpatient rehabilitation may be the most effective option.
-Inpatient programs provide a structured, trigger-free environment where patients receive 24/7 care and intensive therapy.
+Our inpatient program provide a structured, trigger-free environment where patients receive 24/7 care and intensive therapy.
 This setting allows for a deeper focus on recovery, away from the distractions and stressors of daily life.

-If you’re looking for an inpatient program we at, Still Detox, Substance Abuse, and Alcohol Addiction Treatment in Boca Raton, Florida offer comprehensive care and support for individuals struggling with addiction.
+If you’re looking for an inpatient program we at, Still Detox, Substance Abuse, and Alcohol Addiction Treatment in Boca Raton, Florida offer comprehensive care and support for individuals dealing with cocaine addiction.

 Contact us at (561) 556-2677 to learn more about how we can help.